xendk/situs/README.txt

 Usage
 =====

-Situs needs three things in order to build: A site alias, a root path and a make file.
+Situs needs two things in order to build: A root path and a make file.
+In the simplest case, this can be specified on the command line:

+drush situs-build --root=/var/www/site --make-file=/home/user/site.make

+For easier rebuilding it is recommended to use a site alias.
 The make file is simply specified in the site alias, like so:

 $aliases['mysite'] = array(
   'root' => '/var/www/mysite,